Should I Upgrade My Computer or Buy a New One?

 The motherboard can be replaced with a new one.
 Though it is a major change but many users go for a total desktop revamp once or twice in a decade.
 A new motherboard can last a couple of years because of its tendency to support multiple generations of add-on components.
 That’s why Choosing a compatible Motherboard for custom PC is difficult.

 People prefer high-speed processors that can make applications work like a breeze.
 Some of the best processors include Core i7 by Intel and FX 8300 by AMD.
 However, make sure the processor you are upgrading is supported by the motherboard.

 - Storage Devices:

 Now Solid State Drives (SSDs) and Solid State Hybrid Drives (SSHDs) are also available in the market apart from hard drives giving users multiple options to select from.
 While buying a storage drive make sure its interface is supported by the system.

 Though, a graphic card is not a priority for most users.
 Many won’t even need it for their work.
 But for gamers, graphic artists, researchers and scientists the graphic cards are a must-needed component.

-RAM boosts the computer’s performance by caching relevant tasks.
-While buying a RAM module find one that is compatible with your system.
-You can read the blog to know about the different types of RAM modules.
+Memory boosts the computer’s performance by caching relevant tasks.
+While buying a Memory module find one that is compatible with your system.
+You can read the blog to know about the different types of Memory modules.

 Now that you know all the PC components that you can upgrade in a motherboard, decide which one should be your first priority.